Geodesics and Visual boundary of Horospherical Products: Shapes of geodesics and visual boundary of

 Since $h^-(\alpha)=h^-(\alpha_1)$ we have:

 which is the first inequality of $(b)$.
 Using the first point of Lemma \ref{LowerBoundLengthGeod} on $\alpha_1$ in combination with inequality (\ref{EquseInther2}) gives us:

-Then $d_r(x_p,y_p)\leq 38C_0$ the second inequality of point $(b)$ holds.
+Then $d_r(p_X,q_X)\leq 38 C_0$ the second inequality of point $(b)$ holds.
 We prove similarly the inequality $(c)$ of this lemma.
 This ends the proof when $m$ comes before $n$.
-If $n$ comes before $m$, the proof is still working by orienting $\alpha$ from $y$ to $x$ hence switching the roles between $x$ and $y$. \\\\We will now prove that if $h(x)\leq h(y)-7C_0$ then $m$ comes before $n$ on $\alpha$ oriented from $x$ to $y$.
-Let us assume that $h(x)\leq h(y)-7C_0$.
-We will proceed by contradiction, let us assume that $n$ comes before $m$, using $h(m)\leq h(x)\leq h(y)\leq h(n)$ it implies:
+If $n$ comes before $m$, the proof is still working by orienting $\alpha$ from $q$ to $p$ hence switching the roles between $p$ and $q$. \\\\We will now prove that if $h(p)\leq h(q)-7C_0$ then $m$ comes before $n$ on $\alpha$ oriented from $p$ to $q$.
+Let us assume that $h(p)\leq h(q)-7C_0$.
+We will proceed by contradiction, let us assume that $n$ comes before $m$, using $h(m)\leq h(p)\leq h(q)\leq h(n)$ it implies:

-However Lemma \ref{LowerBoundLengthGeod} applied on $\alpha$ provides $h^+(\alpha)\geq h(y)+\frac{1}{2}d_r(x_p,y_p)-3C_0$ and $h^-(\alpha)\leq h(x)-\frac{1}{2}d_r(x_q,y_q)+3C_0$.
+However Lemma \ref{LowerBoundLengthGeod} applied on $\alpha$ provides $h^+(\alpha)\geq h(q)+\frac{1}{2}d_r(p_X,q_X)-3C_0$ and $h^-(\alpha)\leq h(p)-\frac{1}{2}d_r(p_Y,q_Y)+3C_0$.
 Then:

 which contradict Lemma \ref{PathConnectingPointsInHoroProduct}.
-Hence, if $h(x)\leq h(y)-7C_0$, the point $m$ comes before the point $n$ and by the first part of the proof, $1.$ holds.
-Similarly, if $h(y)\leq h(x)-7C_0$ then $n$ comes before $m$ and then $2.$ holds.
-Otherwise when $|h(x)-h(y)|\leq 7C_0$ both cases could happened, then $1.$ or $2.$ hold. \end{proof}
+Hence, if $h(p)\leq h(q)-7C_0$, the point $m$ comes before the point $n$ and by the first part of the proof, $1.$ holds.
+Similarly, if $h(q)\leq h(p)-7C_0$ then $n$ comes before $m$ and then $2.$ holds.
+Otherwise when $|h(p)-h(q)|\leq 7C_0$ both cases could happened, then $1.$ or $2.$ hold. \end{proof}

-This previous lemma essentially means that if $x$ is sufficiently below $y$, the geodesic $\alpha$ first travels in a copy of $H_q$ in order to "loose" the relative distance between $x_q$ and $y_q$, then it travels upward using a vertical geodesic from $a$ to $b$ until it can "lose" the relative distance between $x_p$ and $y_p$ by travelling in a copy of $H_p$.
+This previous lemma essentially means that if $p$ is sufficiently below $q$, the geodesic $\alpha$ first travels in a copy of $Y$ in order to "lose" the relative distance between $p_Y$ and $q_Y$, then it travels upward using a vertical geodesic from $a$ to $b$ until it can "lose" the relative distance between $p_X$ and $q_X$ by travelling in a copy of $X$.
 It looks like three successive geodesics of hyperbolic spaces, glued together.
 The idea is that the geodesic follows a shape similar to the path $\gamma$ we constructed in Lemma \ref{PathConnectingPointsInHoroProduct}.
-We formalize this in the following theorem, which tells us that a geodesic segment is in the constant neighbourhood of three vertical geodesics.
-It can be understood as an extension of the fact that in a hyperbolic space, a geodesic segment is in a constant neighbourhood of two vertical geodesics.
+The following theorem tells us that a geodesic segment is in the constant neighbourhood of three vertical geodesics.
+It is similar to the hyperbolic case, where a geodesic segment is in a constant neighbourhood of two vertical geodesics.